top of page

 How ritual sacrifices started

-How a sacrifice works based on the universal laws
+How a ritual sacrifice works based on the universal law of energy exchange

-By using my higher visions and ability to perceive energies and identify souls, I studied how energies move during ritual sacrifices and how souls interact with each other and with higher entities (gods).
+Using my heightened perception and ability to sense energies and recognize souls, I explored how energies move during ritual sacrifices and how souls interact with each other and higher entities (gods).

-Let me explain to you how the sacrifice actually worked energy-wise by relying on the Universal fundamental laws.
-What the priests were taught by their teachers was actually a downgraded version of the 4th law of the universe “The energy must remain in balance”, which translates down here in the lower vibrations where we are in “What you put is what you get back”.
+Let me break down how sacrifices work in terms of energy, based on universal fundamental laws.
+Basically, the priests were taught a simplified version of the 4th law of the universe: "Energy must remain in balance," which translates to "What you give is what you get back" in our lower vibrations.

 Conditions for a successful sacrifice ritual

-1. To sacrifice something of relevance, the more precious the sacrifice the better, since you could expect a better return in energy from Creation.
-If you sacrificed a sheep you could expect a certain return, while if you sacrificed a human your expectations would be much higher.
+1. Offer Something Valuable: The more precious the sacrifice, the better the return in energy from Creation.
+For example, sacrificing a sheep would yield a certain return, while sacrificing a human would yield much higher expectations.

-4. The priest that conducts the sacrifice needed to be powerful both energetically and knowledgeable spiritually concerning the connection with his specific God.
+4. Skilled Priest: The priest conducting the sacrifice had to be both energetically powerful and spiritually knowledgeable about their connection with the specific god.

-This practice of sacrifice that has been continued in modern times, with witchcraft rituals using the same principles and tools, albeit in private.
+This idea of sacrifice has carried on into modern times with witchcraft rituals, using similar principles and tools, although more privately.

 Therefore, it is important to understand and acknowledge the power of these mechanisms and to be mindful of the conditions necessary for success.
 With the right knowledge and approach, anyone can achieve their desired outcomes by utilizing the principles of sacrifice and approval from the universe.